 What do your test results mean?

-This is a graph of the percentage of sperm in your sample with different amounts of DNA damage.
-The Comet Plot shows the extent of damage throughout your sample.
+This is a graph of the percentage of sperm in your sample with different amounts of DNA fragmentation.
+The Comet Plot shows the extent of fragmentation throughout your sample.
 Your Comet plot is compared with a reference Comet Plot for a typical fertile man.
-Most of a fertile man’s sperm have low levels of DNA damage.
-In contrast, an infertile man has fewer sperm with low damage and more sperm with higher damage (Figure 1).
+Most of a fertile man’s sperm have low levels of DNA fragmentation.
+In contrast, an infertile man has fewer sperm with low fragmentation and more sperm with higher fragmentation (Figure 1).

 This is the percentage of sperm in your sample with good quality DNA needed for a successful pregnancy.
-A Low DNA Damage result of more than 75% is considered fertile.
+A Low DNA Damage result of 74% or more is considered fertile.

-This the percentage of sperm in your sample with badly damaged DNA unlikely to lead to a successful pregnancy.
-A High DNA Damage result of 3% or less is considered fertile.
+This the percentage of sperm in your sample with badly fragmented DNA unlikely to lead to a successful pregnancy.
+A High DNA Damage result of 4% or less is considered fertile.

 What do your test results mean?